CollegeHound

 Does CollegeHound replace the Common App?

-No. CollegeHound is a college prep digital binder that helps families stay organized before and during the application process.
+No. CollegeHound is a college planning workspace that helps families stay organized before and during the application process.
 It does not replace application platforms.